MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/Get-Content.md

 section.

-**Delimiter** is a dynamic parameter that the **FileSystem** provider adds to the `Get-Content` cmdlet This parameter works only in file system drives.
+**Delimiter** is a dynamic parameter that the **FileSystem** provider adds to the `Get-Content` cmdlet.
+This parameter works only in file system drives.

 > [!NOTE]
 > Currently, when the value of the **Delimiter** parameter is an empty string, `Get-Content` does
 > not return anything.
-This is a known issue To force `Get-Content` to return the entire file as a
+This is a known issue.
+To force `Get-Content` to return the entire file as
-> single, undelimited string, enter a value that does not exist in the file.
+> a single, undelimited string.
+Enter a value that does not exist in the file.

 ```yaml
 Type: String